shannonyoshi/netlify-hugo-cms/site/content/contact/_index.md

     text: "info@traininginthe21stcentury.com"
 ---

-Contact us today for a free consultation, to take a tour of our 3D world or to learn more.
+Contact us today for a free consultation, to take a tour of our 3D world, or to learn more.
 We can't wait to hear from you!